LaureSaintAntonin/LaureSaintAntonin/README.md

 - 👋 I'm @LaureSaintAntonin, and I'm an apprentice Back-end developer !
-Currently, I'm looking to find a job contract shared between work and school @adatechschool to continue my learning (Mai 2024 -> Mai 2025), 4 days at work / 1 day at school).
+Currently, I'm looking to find a job contract shared between work and school @adatechschool to continue my learning (Asap 2024 -> 2025), 4 days at work / 1 day at school).